- Who we are

-- People rough sleeping represent just 7% of all people without a home in Australia.
+- People rough sleeping represent less than 7% of all people without a home in Australia.
 The majority live in temporary, insecure or unsafe housing conditions.

 - In Australia, the biggest driver of women experiencing homelessness is domestic and family violence.
 Some women are more likely to experience homelessness than others.
 Aboriginal or Torres Strait Islander women, women with disability, women from migrant or refugee backgrounds, and women with a mental illness are more vulnerable to homelessness.

 - Main reasons women and girls seek support from homelessness services: